Tours and Attractions in Erzurum

-First impressions are rather important, don’t you think?
-The mountains that surround Erzurum have seen their fair share of impactful events, creating a looming mysterious presence alike to ghosts.
-And indeed, nestled between the Paladöken Mountains (Palandöken Dağı) in the east of Turkey (Türkiye), this place awaits visitors to tell them stories of the past and the present.
+Many will agree that first impressions are important.
+The mountains that surround Erzurum have seen their fair share of impactful events, creating a mysterious presence, like ghosts.
+And indeed, nestled between the Paladöken Mountains (Palandöken Dağı) in the east of Turkey (Türkiye), this place awaits visitors to tell them stories of the past and present.

 Erzurum Tours

-The mountains aren’t the only appealing feature for the tourists.
+The mountains are not the only appealing feature for the tourists.
 In fact, you can plan your trip to Erzurum any time you prefer.
 Summers are mild, and local valleys and waterfalls are particularly mesmerising during this season.
-Whether you love nature, sports, or arts, Erzurum is worth visiting!
-So, fasten your seat belt, take a virtual journey in this snowy resort, and plan your trip accordingly.
+Whether you love nature, sports, or the arts, Erzurum is worth visiting.

 Best Time to Visit Erzurum

 The best time to visit Erzurum is winter, when the holiday season is booming at the nearby Palandӧken ski resort.
-December, January, and February are ideal months to get the most of it.
-Consider booking a trip around Christmas and New Year’s Day, as there are a plethora of things to do in Erzurum during the Public Holidays—the festive decorations and snow are surely going to get you into the Christmas spirit.
+December, January, and February are ideal months to get the most out of it.
+Consider booking a trip around Christmas and New Year’s Day, as there is a plethora of things to do in Erzurum during the public holidays.

-Those who would like to visit the local landmarks, but are not as keen at the sight of snow, can visit the city in September and witness the local equestrian Javelin Games for unforgettable memories.
+Those who would like to visit the local landmarks but are not keen on seeing snow can visit the city in September to witness the local equestrian Javelin Games and create unforgettable memories.

 History of Erzurum